On this page

 - providing an overview of the regulatory performance of the petroleum and geothermal industries in accordance with the requirements of the Act.

-The following Petroleum and Geothermal Energy Act compliance reports are currently available:
+The most recent Petroleum and Geothermal Energy Act compliance report currently available can be seen immediately below:

 These annual reports satisfy the requirement to publish information on authorised investigations carried out during the course of a year, as per Section 123 of the Petroleum and Geothermal Energy Act 2000.